hristo-voynovski/cook-idea/TASKS_AND_TODOS.md

 ### Features to add:

-- [ ] Select ingredients for recipe search
+- [x] Select ingredients for recipe search
-- [ ] Add ability to create profiles - Register and Log in
 - [ ] Improve site responsiveness
+- [ ] Configure searchbar for mobile and desktop

 ### Bugs:
-- [ ] add a unified loading indicator for RecipeOfTheDay and FeaturedRecipes
+- [x] add a unified loading indicator for RecipeOfTheDay and FeaturedRecipes

 ### Write tests